boivie/sec/docs/content/messages/sign/initiated.md

 NOTE: This message is optional.

+NOTE: This message will be signed by the account key.

 ## Payload, mandatory fields

-* `_type` (string): Set to "sign.initiated"
+* `resource` (string): Set to "sign.initiated"
-* `_parent` (base64).
-SHA256 of the parent message.
-* `at` (timestamp): The timestamp when this message was created, specified as milliseconds since 1970-01-01 00:00:00 UTC.
-Note that servers may reject a message with a timestamp that is too far in the past or future.

 ## Example